Esqarrouth/EZLoadingActivity/README.md

 # CozyLoadingActivity
 Custom Swift loading activity for iOS7-8.
 Really simple to use, just add the class and write 1 line of code to add and one line to remove it and thats it.
 Also no need for images.
+Its basically a UIView with UILabel and UIActivityIndicatorView inside it.

 ## How to use:
 ```swift